 Once the TX device sends all pending data or reaches the TT limit, the acknowledged transmission event is complete.
 The TX device does not transmit again for exactly RN delay slots, if the local RN parameter is set to a non-zero value.
 The RX device does not transmit for a random number of delay slots between 0 and (RN-1), if the local RN parameter is set to a non-zero value.
+The set to a non-zero value.
 The intent of these delays is to lessen congestion following long bursts of packets from a single TX device, during which several RX devices may have themselves become ready to transmit.